JohnGorter/LARAVEL_TRAINING/_slides/05-CQRFEtc/intro.md

 --
 ## In this lesson
 We will cover
-- preventing CSRF Requests
+- Requests
+- Responses
-- X-CSRF-Token
+- Sessions
 - X-XSRF-Token

---
-## In this lesson
-We will cover
-- interacting With The Request
-- input
-- files

---
-## In this lesson
-We will cover
-- Configuring Trusted Proxies
-- Configuring Trusted Hosts
-- creating Responses
-- redirects
-- other Response Types
-- response Macros